gbartolov/Quant-Finance-/README.md

 Based on the logic from /FILE: Portfolio Construction/ we created MSR and GBM portfolios (weights), while the other two are self-explainable.
 The projection started on 10/17/2021 for the next 252 days.

-Finally, in the end, it is presented the Summary Statistics and there it can be seen the best comparison between the portfolios.
+Finally, it is presented the Summary Statistics and there it can be seen the best comparison between the portfolios.